Deadline to register to vote in the November midterm elections is October 22, 2018.

 Why are you voting?
 Whether it be for the right to your own body, or because you believe everyone deserves affordable college, tell us why you’re heading to the polls in 2018.
 Download and print out a commit to vote card, fill it out, and take a picture with it!
 Upload to social media using #HearOurVote and #womensmarchbayarea.

-Next Election is the midterm elections in November 2018
+Next Election is the midterm election on November 6, 2018

-If you are not registered in San Francisco:
+If you are not yet registered in San Francisco:

-- If you missed the registration deadline, you still have the option to register and vote.
+If you missed the registration deadline, you still have the option to cast a provisional ballot.
 More information

 If you are currently registered in San Francisco:

-- Re-register to vote to update your political party preference, name, or signature on file with the Department.
-The deadline to update your registration record is 15 days before an election.
-More information
+Re-register to vote to update your political party preference, name, or signature on file with the Department.
+The deadline to update your registration record is 15 days before an election (October 22)